-- With his magisterial Ada, or Ardor, A Family Chronicle, the 1969 novel that most critics consider his summa, Nabokov playfully undermines the mimetic specularity between world and words inherited from the realist novels of the 19th century, and fully questions referentiality, as a typical post-modernist novel would.
+With his magisterial Ada, or Ardor, A Family Chronicle, the 1969 novel that most critics consider his summa, Nabokov playfully undermines the mimetic specularity between world and words inherited from the realist novels of the 19th century, and fully questions referentiality, as a typical post-modernist novel would.
 But in Ada, Nabokov does not limit himself to the typical metafictional or metatextual hints of his previous works, nor to his extraordinary handling of English prose, with its conspicuous alliterative lilts, neologisms, multilingual puns, and dazzling metaphors.
-In this story of a happily-ever-after incest, the image of Ada and Van-two siblings-having their first sexual intercourse in the library of Ardis manor is one of the keys to understanding the peculiar specular relation that the novel has to both literature and the world. - In a novel that parodies literature on many levels (structure, characterization, style), Nabokov takes the meaning of parody on a literal level etymologically speaking, and offers a "parallel road", or rather a parallel world, called Antiterra, that foregrounds its own specular relationship to the reader's terrestrial "reality" (a word that Nabokov could not bear to see without quote marks).
-Ada's Antiterra is indeed a world that resembles our own from many aspects, but with significant differences-electricity was banned after a mysterious disaster, Russia and America are one and the same continent (therefore cancelling any possibility of a Cold War, and reuniting Nabokov's two homelands and two creative languages), people use a hydrophonic system to communicate. - Throughout his career as both a writer and a literature professor, Nabokov warned against "blind" referentiality, and repeatedly mocked the widespread reading of literary texts as documents used for cultural, historical, geographical or sociological studies.
+In this story of a happily-ever-after incest, the image of Ada and Van-two siblings-having their first sexual intercourse in the library of Ardis manor is one of the keys to understanding the peculiar specular relation that the novel has to both literature and the world.

+In a novel that parodies literature on many levels (structure, characterization, style), Nabokov takes the meaning of parody on a literal level etymologically speaking, and offers a "parallel road",1 or rather a parallel world, called Antiterra, that foregrounds its own specular relationship to the reader's terrestrial "reality" (a word that Nabokov could not bear to see without quote marks).2 Ada's Antiterra is indeed a world that resembles our own from many aspects, but with significant differences-electricity was banned after a mysterious disaster, Russia and America are one and the same continent (therefore cancelling any possibility of a Cold War, and reuniting Nabokov's two homelands and two creative languages), people use a hydrophonic system to communicate.

+Throughout his career as both a writer and a literature professor, Nabokov warned against "blind" referentiality, and repeatedly mocked the widespread reading of literary texts as documents used for cultural, historical, geographical or sociological studies.
 He vehemently criticized this type of reading when he taught literature at Cornell, as shown in his Lectures on Literature:

 Nothing is more boring or more unfair to the author than starting to read, say, Madame Bovary, with the preconceived notion that it is a denunciation of the bourgeoisie.
-We should always remember that the work of art is invariably the creation of a new world, so that the first thing we should do is to study odos means 'road' in Ancient Greek.
+We should always remember that the work of art is invariably the creation of a new world, so that the first thing we should do is to study that new world as closely as possible, approaching it as something brand new, having no obvious connection with the worlds we already know.
+When this new world has been closely studied, then and only then let us examine its links with other worlds, other branches of knowledge.3

+1 odos means 'road' in Ancient Greek.

-Nabokov's 'reality' has been lengthily analyzed by Leland de la Durantaye in his Style is Matter, The Moral Art of Vladimir Nabokov, part 1, chapter 2.
+2 Nabokov's 'reality' has been lengthily analyzed by Leland de la Durantaye in his Style is Matter, The Moral Art of Vladimir Nabokov, part 1, chapter 2.